vbookshelf/How-to-Connect-Ai-to-the-Physical-World/README.md

 The attached notebook and Arduino code is a simple example that shows how to connect Python code running in a local Jupyter Notebook to an Arduino.
 This setup gives a user the ability to tell AI chat agents to take actions in the real world e.g. switch on a light.
 It's also an easy and low-cost way to add GPIO pins to a Mac or PC.

-This example will help you quickly grasp the fundamentals of connecting AI to the physical world.
+This beginner-friendly example will help you quickly grasp the fundamentals of connecting AI to the physical world.

 Please run the notebook locally, on your machine - not via Colab or Kaggle.
 You can use uv to launch Jupyter Lab locally: